 In spite of the growing research and testimonials which show the overwhelming positives of hemp oil, people are still very skeptical about its use - it doesn’t help that there is so much misinformation out there about it either.

 Hemp oil can be created from both hemp and cannabis plants.
-PCR Hemp contains one of many cannabinoids found in hemp, but hemp is bred to have essentially no THC because of legal reasons.
-PCR Hemp oil derived from cannabis is fine for adults with fully developed brains, but it will have notable levels of THC.
+CBD contains one of many cannabinoids found in hemp, but hemp is bred to have essentially no THC because of legal reasons.
+CBD oil derived from cannabis is fine for adults with fully developed brains, but it will have notable levels of THC.
 THC is not recommended for kids or pets, and when it’s in high amounts negative side effect can occur.

 This is why hemp oil derived from hemp is a blessing to many as it gets rid of all the THC, while still providing significant relief from seizures.